Welcome to the Writing Resource!

 For asynchronous document review appointments, you can upload your document directly to the schedule or email it to your consultant.
 Please submit your document at or before the scheduled appointment time, unless you have arranged otherwise with the consultant.
 You will then receive your document back with feedback within 48 hours of your scheduled appointment.

 Synchronous video chat appointments are held over Zoom, at the scheduled appointment time.
-The link to your consultant’s Zoom room will be in your appointment confirmation email.
+Your writing consultant will email you a Zoom link prior to the start of your appointment.

 Who can use the Writing Resource and for what?